GIS Geographic Information Systems

 - Interact within a multidisciplinary setting.

-The 1-year Certificate program is intended for someone with existing skills and/or an academic degree that wishes to obtain GIS specific tools for use in their discipline.
+The GIS One Year Certificate of Completion program is intended for someone with existing skills and/or an academic degree that wishes to obtain GIS specific tools for use in their discipline.

-The 2-year Degree program is intended for someone who wishes to begin a career in GIS and has little or no technical or academic background.
+The two year GIS Associate of Applied Science degree program is intended for someone who wishes to begin a career in GIS and has little or no technical or academic background.

-Please call Art Benefiel, (541)-383-7703 for more details.
+Please call Pat Kennelly, 541-383-7703 for more details.
 Either degree or certificate program is best started fall term.

 Click to view: GIS Program Details and Class Schedules